 Subjective impression: Miraculous improvement in health; feeling old to feeling young.

 This is a case report of ONE person, me, taking weekly rapamycin; for 14 months.
 Until a larger study is reported, I think this is the best source of information regarding expected side-effects from weekly rapamycin.
-Since rapamycin is clearly the most robust anti-aging drug ever discovered, it does seem a bit odd, that there would be data on only a single person; but it is, what it is.

 "mTOR inhibition improves immune function in the elderly", a Novartis sponsored paper by Joan Mannick, December 2014, was a watershed moment in clinical anti-aging medicine.
 It was the first and ONLY study involving humans and a rapalog used in a manner relevant to anti-aging medicine.
 In a March, 2015 paper, "Rejuvenating Immunity..."Blagosklonny quotes Nir Barzilai, "it sets the stage for using this drug to target aging, to improve everything about aging...turning point in research".